DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - Risk = threat * vulnerability (or probability of harm * severity of harm)
   - Addressing either the threat or threat agent or vulnerability directly results in a reduction of risk (known as threat mitigation)
   - All IT systems have risk; all orgs have risk; there is no way to elminiate 100% of all risks.
 Risk is typically composed of three Components:
-  - **Threat** (a potential cause of an incident that may result in harm)
+  - **🔥Threat** (a potential cause of an incident that may result in harm)
-  - **Vulnerability** (a weakness that can be exploited by a threat)
+  - **🔥Vulnerability** (a weakness that can be exploited by a threat)
-  - **Impact** (the potential harm caused by a threat exploiting a vulnerability)
+  - **🔥Impact** (the potential harm caused by a threat exploiting a vulnerability)
   - Instead upper management must decide which risks are acceptable, and which are not; There are two primary risk-assessment methodologies:
-      - **Quantitative Risk Analysis**: assigns real dollar figures to the loss of an asset and is based on mathematical calculations
+      - **Quantitative Risk Analysis**: assigns real dollar figures to the loss of an asset and is based on mathematical calculations e.g FAIR (Factor Analysis of Information Risk) is a quantitative risk management framework
-      - **Qualitative Risk Analysis**: assigns subjective and intangible values to the loss of an asset and takes into account perspectives, feelings, intuition, preferences, ideas, and gut reactions
+      - **Qualitative Risk Analysis**: assigns subjective and intangible values to the loss of an asset and takes into account perspectives, feelings, intuition, preferences, ideas, and gut reactions.
+It relies on subjective judgments to rank risk.
     - Most orgs employ a hybrid of both risk assessment methodologies
     - The goal of risk assessment is to identify risks (based on asset-threat parings) and rank them in order of criticality